In today’s technological age, every business should be utilizing the new platforms of technology for gaining and nurturing customers.

 Perhaps some believe that their customer’s demographic does not use this avenue of communication, or maybe the business does not understand how to utilize social media.
 The good news is social media is a very simple platform to use once you learn what you need to do.

-Much like building your business, building your social media empire won’t happen over night.
-Below are three easy-to-fix errors:
+Much like understanding your KPIs on revenue management, building your social media empire won’t happen over night.
+Below are four easy-to-fix issues:

-Not everyone wants to ‘Like’ you on Facebook, but they may follow you on Twitter to see when you lower your rates for the weekend.
+Not everyone wants to ‘Like’ you on Facebook, but they may follow you on X (formerly Twitter) or Instagram to see when you have specials for the weekend.
 Think about who you want to come to your business and where they are likely communicating.
-It’s important to not limit yourself to one avenue of social marketing as you are wanting to increase the visibilty of your company regardless of that avenue.
+It’s important to not limit yourself to one avenue of social marketing as you are wanting to increase the visibility of your company regardless of that avenue.

 Want to read more?
 Here are some knowledgeable sources.